2manypistachios/JWater/src/pages/about/about.md

 title: Hello World
 date: "2015-05-01T22:12:03.284Z"
 path: "/about/"
+description: "This is about JWater and why its great"
 ---

 This is my first post on my new fake blog!
 How exciting!